 Lethbridge College will accept applications for admission at any time during the year.
 Certain high-demand programs may have some limitations on the timelines for accepting applications.
-If you choose one of these programs, you will be advised by mail as to the procedures.

 STEP 4 - Submit Supporting Documentation.

 Due to the range and depth of materials covered, you may need to complete additional requirements for admission to specific programs at Lethbridge College.
 For more details on admissions to individual College programs, refer to the program pages in this Calendar.